BJoe25/AI-project/README.md

 Other educational sites like Rough Guides and Pristine Trails, which list proverbs as part of cultural heritage.

 These are traditional oral traditions in the public domain.
 No personal data is included, and the dataset was manually curated and anonymized.
-The dataset is available as swahili_proverbs.csv with columns: input (proverb), output (explanation), metadata (source note).
+The dataset is available as data.csv with columns: input (proverb), output (explanation), metadata (source note).

 Setup: